dsebastien/midnightLightV2/README.md

 * for the production version, run ./runOnDocker.sh
 * for the development version, run ./ronDevOnDocker.sh

+## Updating the TypeScript definitions
+* run `$ npm run tsd-update`.
+This will update everything in tsd.json to the head version of the DefinitelyTyped repository

 ## Build dependencies
 * apache-server-configs: base Apache HTTP Server config (allows/configures CORS, adds the X-UA-Compatible header, defines all media types correctly such as SVG, ...): https://www.npmjs.com/package/apache-server-configs
 * browser-sync: live CSS reload & browser syncing: https://www.npmjs.com/package/browser-sync